Jaromeat/Whiteboard/ProgressUpdates.md

 ## Goals for (3/18 - 3/22)
 1.Working object transmition including encoding and decoding of object data to String which can be transimitted.

+# Week 2 (3/18 - 3/22)

+## Updates:
+1.Decoding of X Y pairs wokring for the line drawing using basic swing Drawing client.

+## Goals for (3/18 - 3/22)
+1.Reimpliment the encoding for the improved JavaFx client.
+2.Finish the decoding.